Congratulations to our 2020-2021 Scholarship Winners!

-The Valley Automobile Dealers Association (VADA) and its board members are pleased to announce they will reward eighteen scholarships in the amount of $1,250 to local students.
+The Valley Automobile Dealers Association (VADA) and its board members are pleased to announce they will reward 27 scholarships in the amount of $1,333 to local students.
+The students will be recognized at the July 21 Membership Meeting.
 The VADA Scholarship Fund, established 2017, rewards employees, dependents of dealership employees and students enrolled in the automotive technology departments in area colleges.

 The VADA Scholarship Fund was established in 2017, thanks to the success of the VADA’s annual golf tournament, known as the Jon Buquet Memorial Golf Tournament.
 The Association has remained dedicated to continued education for students in the Rio Grande Valley community.